CAU-LEI/AIGP.github.io/aigp.md

 --model_path: Path to a pre-trained model file, used for candidate population prediction.
 --geno_cal：Computes genotype data statistics (e.g., missing rate, allele frequency, MAF).
 Results are saved as a CSV file (geno_stats.csv).
 --phe_cal：Computes phenotype data statistics (e.g., mean, standard deviation) and generates a phenotype distribution plot (phe_distribution.png).
 --importance：Outputs feature importance after model training.
-Supports PNG and CSV output formats (only for models with built-in feature importance attributes such as feature_importances_ or coef_).
+Supports PNG and CSV output formats (only for models with built-in feature importance attributes such as feature_importances_ or coef_). (optional)
 --n_jobs：Number of parallel computing threads used for GridSearchCV, cross-validation, and SSA search.
-Default is 1.
+Default is 1. (optional)
 --gpu：Enables GPU training (if the model supports GPU acceleration).
-The default is CPU.
+The default is CPU. (optional) --geno_cal：Computes genotypic data statistics, including missing rate, allele frequency, and minor allele frequency (MAF). (optional)
+--phe_cal：Computes phenotypic data statistics, such as mean and standard deviation, and generates a phenotype distribution plot. (optional)
+--n_jobs：Uses n threads for parallel computation to improve training and hyperparameter tuning speed. (optional)

 ```

 ### For Qualitative Trait Classification Models: